Why is it important to use patient data?

 What is the national data opt-out?

-A new national data opt-out was introduced in May 2018, following recommendations from the National Data Guardian.
-People can opt out of having their confidential patient information shared for reasons beyond their individual care, for example for research and planning.
+A national data opt-out was introduced in England in May 2018, following recommendations from the National Data Guardian.
+This allows people to choose to opt out of having their confidential patient information shared for reasons beyond their individual care, for example for research and planning.

 Does the NHS sell patient data?

-Individual NHS Trusts will enter into different arrangements when working in partnership with companies, depending on their requirements and the services that are offered.
+Individual NHS Trusts will enter into different arrangements when working in partnership with private sector organisations, depending on their requirements and the services that are offered.